 Benefits of Whey Isolate Protein Powder

-While there are plenty of potential health benefits of protein powders, whey isolates stand out from the pack.
+While there are plenty of potential health benefits of protein powders, whey isolate benefits stand out from the pack.
 The thorough refining process takes more carbohydrates and fats out of the product, providing a supplement that is more pure protein.
 Whey isolates are meant as a supplement to help increase protein intake to hit macronutrient goals, aid in recovery and growth, or potentially aid in decreased snacking or fat loss.
 (6)

-If you have any pre-existing conditions or dietary restrictions, it’s best to consult your doctor or a registered dietitian to confirm whey isolate is okay for your body.
+Editor’s Note: If you have any pre-existing conditions or dietary restrictions, it’s best to consult your doctor or a registered dietitian to confirm whey isolate is okay for your body.
 Below are some other perks associated with whey isolate protein powders.

 - Muscle Recovery: Whey protein supplementation has been shown to improve muscle protein synthesis (the repair of muscles after being broken down during exercise).
 (1) Whey isolate may be better at helping jumpstart muscle recovery after a hard workout than some other protein sources, including whey concentrate and plant-based protein powders.
 (5)

-- Increased Satiety: Studies have consistently shown that high-protein diets can increase satiety and assist with weight loss.
-(2) (8) A scoop of whey isolate is an easy way to boost your satiety.
-However, it’s worth noting that whey isolates likely cannot keep you satiated enough to be a full meal replacement.
+- Increased Satiety: “Protein powder can contribute to weight loss since it makes many individuals feel full and causes them to eat fewer calories,” says Dr. Raj Dasgupta, MD, FACP, FCCP, FAASM.
+Studies have consistently shown that high-protein diets can increase satiety and assist with weight loss.
+(2)(8) A scoop of whey isolate is an easy way to boost your satiety.
+However, it’s worth noting that whey isolates likely cannot keep you satiated enough to be a full meal substitute.
+We recommend opting for one of the best meal replacements if that is your main goal with protein supplementation.

-How to Choose Whey Isolate Protein Powders
+How to Choose Whey Protein Isolate Powders

 Whey protein comes in various forms.
 The most popular kinds of whey you’ll find on the market are concentrate, isolate, and hydrolysate.
 There are also plant-based proteins and vegan proteins, but we didn’t consider them for this because the list only consists of milk-derived whey isolates.